hansaskov/extract-windows-key/README.md

 - native-windows-gui
 - std

-## Usage

-1. Compile the program with `cargo build --release`.
-2. Run the compiled executable located in `./target/release/` directory.
+## Using the Release Version

+1. Go to the "Releases" tab in the GitHub repository.
+2. Download the binary (executable) file attached to the latest release.
-3. The Windows key will be displayed in the GUI.
+3. Run the downloaded executable file.
+The Windows key will be displayed in the GUI.
 4. Click the "Save" button to save the Windows key and your computer's name to a CSV file named `windows_keys.txt`.
 5. Click the "Close" button to close the program.

+## Running the Program from Source

+1. Clone the repository to your local machine using `git clone https://github.com/hansaskov/extract-windows-key`.
+2. Navigate to the cloned repository's directory  `cd extract-windows-key`.
+3. Compile and run the program with `cargo run`.
+4. The Windows key will be displayed in the GUI.
+5. Click the "Save" button to save the Windows key and your computer's name to a CSV file named `windows_keys.txt`.
+6. Click the "Close" button to close the program.

 ## Functionality